ProgramComputer/friendly-tickets/ProjectDocs/Build_Notes/disabled-features_phase-1_implementation.md

 # Disabled Features Implementation - Phase 1

 ## Task Objective
-Implement the temporarily disabled features in the application, focusing on chat and knowledge base functionality.
+Implement the TODO Temporarily disabled features in the application, focusing on chat and knowledge base functionality.

 ## Current State Assessment
 Several API endpoints are currently disabled for the build: